For a 1,500 square foot space, most homes need a 40–50 pint dehumidifier under typical conditions.

 Standard sizing assumes 8-foot ceilings.

-If ceilings are 9–10 feet or higher, you are conditioning more air volume.
-That generally pushes you toward the 50 pint range.
+If ceilings are 9–10 feet or higher, the dehumidifier is treating more air than the square footage suggests.
+That generally pushes a 1,500 sq ft space toward the 50 pint range.

 Portable vs Whole-House

-For a 1,500 sq ft open area, finished basement, or large living space, a portable unit is typically appropriate.
+For a 1,500 sq ft open area, finished basement, or large living zone, a portable unit is usually appropriate.

-Whole-house dehumidifiers tie into ductwork and are sized based on the entire home’s air system, not just one zone.
+Whole-house dehumidifiers connect to ductwork and are sized around the entire home’s air system, not just one zone.
+At 1,500 sq ft, most homeowners should start with a properly sized portable dehumidifier unless the entire house has a humidity problem.

-Most homeowners at this size choose a portable Energy Star dehumidifier unit good for normal operation at about 1500 sg/ft.
+For normal operation at this size, most homeowners choose a portable Energy Star dehumidifier for about 1500 sq ft.

 Practical Recommendation